jegali/Cloudberry-Cluster/Create-Kubernetes-Cluster.md

 /var/lib/rancher/k3s/server/node-token
 ```

-If you want to deploy more than one node, please consider constructing the command in notepad or notepad++ so you can easily copy and paste it.
+If you want to deploy more than one node, please consider constructing the command in notepad or notepad++ so you can easily copy and paste it.<br/><br/>

 ## Setting up the nodes